Delegating a Controlled Act

 - Put in place a communication plan with the person receiving the delegation, covering the management of any adverse events that may occur as a result of the delegation.

 - Taken reasonable steps to ensure, and is satisfied that, the person receiving the delegation has the knowledge, skill and judgment to perform the controlled act.
 If the person receiving the delegation is a member of a regulated health profession, they must have a professional relationship with the patient.
-If the person receiving the delegation is not a member of another regulated health profession, the delegating naturopath also must ensure that the act is appropriate for the patient.
+If the person receiving the delegation is not a member of another regulated health profession, the delegating Member also must ensure that the delegation is appropriate for the patient.